Ruud Krol: Managerial career

 Krol started his career as manager with K.V.
 Mechelen in July 1989, but he was sacked in January 1990.
 In his managerial career, he has been head coach of Egypt, and has been assistant manager of the Netherlands (under Frank Rijkaard and Louis van Gaal) and Ajax (under Ronald Koeman).
 He became the interim manager of Ajax after the resignation of Koeman in February 2005.

 He was manager of Ajaccio in France Ligue 2 from 2006 to 2007.

-He returned as manager of Egyptian giants Zamalek in August 2007.
-He had previously managed them from 1994 to 1999, winning the Egyptian Cup in 1999, the African Cup of Champions Clubs in 1996 and the Afro-Asian Club Championship 1997, the last two being the biggest club level prizes available to CAF clubs.
+Krol managed Zamalek from 1997 to 1999, winning the Afro-Asian Club Championship in 1997.
+He returned as manager of Zamalek in August 2007.
 Krol's return to Zamalek was meant to be a stabilizing presence, after the club having gone through several managers in the preceding two seasons.
-He ended his sole season by winning one Egyptian Cup with Zamalek, and within one season he would leave and sign a three-year contract with the South African giants Orlando Pirates.

-In his three years with the Orlando Pirates, he won two South African cups (and a finalist once) and won the national league, all in his last year in charge of the team.
-Those cups include MTN8 and Nedbank Cup.
+He won the Egypt Cup with Zamalek in 2008, but left shortly after.
+He then signed a three-year contract with the South African giants Orlando Pirates.
+In his three years with the Orlando Pirates, he won two South African cups (the MTN8 and Nedbank Cup) and the national league, all in his last year in charge of the team.
 Despite that success his contract was not renewed.

-He won the Tunisian championship with Sfaxien in 2012–13, after a fierce battle with the other three of the Tunisian big four.

-After that success, he was contacted to lead the Tunisia national team in the play off qualifying to the 2014 world cup against Cameroon.
-He accepted that role and simultaneously became manager of Sfaxien and Tunisia in September 2013.
+After his stint in South Africa, he was contacted to lead the Tunisia national team in the play-off qualifying round for the 2014 World Cup against Cameroon.
+He accepted that role and simultaneously became manager of CS Sfaxien and Tunisia in September 2013.

-He won the 2013 CAF Confederation Cup with Sfaxien.

-He resigned from his duties as Sfaxien coach after the second leg of the final against TP Mazembe on 30 November 2013.
-He quit as the national team interim coach following Tunisia's loss in the World Cup play-off.
+In 2013, Krol won the 2013 CAF Confederation Cup and the Tunisian championship with Sfaxien, after a fierce battle with the other three of the Tunisian big four.
+He quit as the national team interim coach following Tunisia's loss in the World Cup play-off and he resigned from his duties as Sfaxien coach after the second leg of the final against TP Mazembe on 30 November 2013.

 In January 2014, he was appointed new head coach of Tunisian side ES Tunis.